shongscience/misc/README.md

 # misc

-tips and repo.
+## See the "wiki" for tips

-See the "wiki"
+## Repo. for various jupyter notebook examples